pavelsaman/pavelsaman.github.io/_posts/2020-01-26-looking-for-more-information-when-testing.md

 #### Logs

 Every app generates some logs (or at least it should, at least on test environments).
-It could be a text file in a certain format on a FTP server, it could be a table in a database etc. Find where the logs are and focus on them as well.
+It could be a text file in a certain format on a FTP server, it could be a table in a database, etc. Find where the logs are and focus on them as well.

 #### Database

 Many apps work with some data which is stored in some sort of repository.
 It could be a relational DB, some other non-relational DB like Mongo or Redis.
-Whatever the storage, there'll likely be one (unless you test something specific, or some embedded device etc.).
+Whatever the storage, there'll likely be one (unless you test something specific, or some embedded device, etc.).
 As a Tester, you should be able to follow the data as you interact with the app.
 Then you might uncover some interesting things that happen to the data.

 #### Code